ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 After that, C builds a CBOR byte string STR, whose value is the binary representation of STRUCT.

-If and only if the request to the authz-info endpoint has to be sent with a Content-Format ct different from the one specified by the profile of ACE used, then C MUST tag the CBOR byte string STR (see {{Section 3.4 of RFC8949}}).
+If and only if the request to the authz-info endpoint has to be sent with a Content-Format ct different from the one employed in the profile of ACE used, then C MUST tag the CBOR byte string STR (see {{Section 3.4 of RFC8949}}).
 The tag number TN MUST be the one associated with the Content-Format ct and is determined according to the technique described in {{Section B of RFC9277}}.
 For example, the Content-Format "application/ace+cbor" has Content-Format ID 19 and therefore has 1668546836 as its associated tag number.

 When the access token request is encoded in CBOR, the value of the "to_rs" parameter is the (tagged) CBOR byte string STR.